gnosia93/eliminate-db-hotblock/readme.md

 ab -l -p order-payload.json -T 'application/json;charset=utf-8' -e order-payload.csv -c 150 -n 3000 $target
 ```

-This is our benchmark test payload, default payload use productId 1004, other attributes is not import,
+Below is our benchmark test payload, default payload use productId 1004, other attributes is not import,
-If you want to change productId ordered, make sure corresponding productId exists in database,
+If you want to change productId, make sure corresponding productId exists in database,
 in default implementation, you can use productId between 1 to 10000.
-And also both order-redis and order-db shell command use same payload.
+Both order-redis and order-db shell command use same payload.
 ```
 {
    "orderId": 0,